aieditor-team/AiEditor/docs/config/attachment.md

 - href： attachment address
 - fileName： The name of the attachment

-If the server returns a content format other than the above, we can configure `dataProcessor` the data to reprocess and return it in the above format.
+If the server does not return the above content format, we can perform secondary processing on the data in `onSuccess` of `uploaderEvent` and return it in the above format.